Tuesday, April 14, 2015

 IF IT HAS LEGS AND CAN SUPPORT FOOD, TAKE ME TO IT!!!

-But obviously I prefer a table every time because booths are hideous.
+But obviously I want a table because booths are hideous.
 ‘Oh, I have to get up.
 Let me be rude as hell and make the people next to me stand up, then slide out while they uncomfortably wait for me, then be ruder as hell upon returning by making them stand up again so I can slide back to my original spot.’

 (Booths should come with their own toilets, as should stadium seating.)